 Hey there, I’m Liz!

-Whether connecting products to purchasers or radical ideas to a knowledge-hungry audience, clear content and fluid design create and sustain community.
-I write user content and develop user interfaces that knit together clients and users.
-I also research data aggregation and data use in user interface development through the lens of womanist poetics.
+Whether connecting radical ideas to a knowledge-hungry audience or connecting products to their markets, clear content and fluid design create and sustain community.
+I write content and develop interfaces that knit people together.
+I also research data aggregation and data use through the lens of womanist poetics.

-I’m a doctoral candidate in English literature at Cornell University, the 2019 Mellon Editorial Fellow at Northwestern University Press, and a 2020 graduate of the Full-Stack Web Development Bootcamp at the Northwestern University School of Professional Studies.
-I have experience in UX writing and design for marketing campaigns, professional portfolio websites, e-commerce sites, and scholarly projects.
+I’m a doctoral candidate in Literatures in English at Cornell University, the 2019 Mellon Editorial Fellow at Northwestern University Press, and a 2020 graduate of the Full-Stack Web Development Bootcamp at the Northwestern University School of Professional Studies.

-I’m based on the Northside of Chicago, but born and raised on Chicago’s Southside.
-Definitely drinking herbal tea and bumping 90’s R&B at this exact moment.
+I’m born and based on Chicago’s Southside.
+Definitely drinking herbal tea and playing 90’s R&B at this exact moment.